openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

    Permissions will need to be altered on the remote machine, and note that the last command transfers **all** existing backups.

 #.
-Set the default series for both the model and the principle application:
+Set the default series for both the model and the principal application:

    .. code-block:: none

       juju model-config default-series=bionic
       juju set-series percona-cluster bionic

 #.
-Pause the hacluster units not associated with the principle leader machine:
+Pause the hacluster units not associated with the principal leader machine:

    .. code-block:: none

       juju run-action --wait percona-cluster-hacluster/0 pause
       juju run-action --wait percona-cluster-hacluster/1 pause

 #.
-Pause the principle non-leader units:
+Pause the principal non-leader units:

    .. code-block:: none

       juju run-action --wait percona-cluster/0 pause
       juju run-action --wait percona-cluster/2 pause

-   For percona-cluster, leaving the principle leader unit up will ensure it has the latest MySQL sequence number; it will be considered the most up to date cluster member.
+   For percona-cluster, leaving the principal leader unit up will ensure it has the latest MySQL sequence number; it will be considered the most up to date cluster member.

 #.
-Perform a series upgrade on the principle leader machine:
+Perform a series upgrade on the principal leader machine:

    .. code-block:: none